 - Another potential negative with this type of loan is that the lender usually retains the right to make surprise inspections to check on your inventory which is the collateral for their investment.

 Getting access to fast business funding is a crucial aspect of running a small business.
 And one of the most common needs for working capital is for inventory.
-But there are a number of fast and easy options available for businesses to get access to business funding from Mulligan Funding without the limitations of an inventory loan.
+But there are a number of fast and easy options available for businesses to get access to business funding through Mulligan Funding without the limitations of an inventory loan.

 You as the business owner have full discretion how you want to use the money to grow or strengthen your business.
 Use your loan for payroll, taxes, repairs, expansion or any other reason that enhances your business.